icons8/lunacy-docs/docs/release-notes/index.md

 ![GUI tools](/public/rn5_9-guitools2.png)

-To edit the appearnce of a control, use the <a href="https://docs.icons8.com/symbols/#editing-master-symbols" target="_blank">symbol editor</a>.
+To edit the appearance of a control, use the <a href="https://docs.icons8.com/symbols/#editing-master-symbols" target="_blank">symbol editor</a>.

 #### Symbol tool